CodeYourFuture/CYF-Workshops/git-day-1/README.md

 3. Find `file.txt` and edit the file with the answer to the questions.
 4. Remember to save the changes to `file.txt`.

+Tip:
+- You can use CMD+S on a Mac to save changes to a file in VSCode.
-Tip: You can use CMD + S to save changes to a file in VSCode.
+- You can use Ctrl+S on a Linux OS to save changes to a file in VSCode.

 ### 🔬 2.
 View the local changes